Aboriginal and Torres Strait Islander Health Worker and Practitioner Excellence Awards

-These awards are an opportunity to showcase outstanding members of these professional groups while acknowledging the significant contribution they make to their families, communities and the health care system across the Northern Territory.
+The awards are an opportunity to showcase outstanding members of these professional groups while recognising and acknowledging the significant contribution they make to their families, communities and the NT healthcare system.

-The awards are inclusive of Aboriginal and Torres Strait Islander students based in the NT studying in qualifications from the National Aboriginal and Torres Strait Islander Primary Health Care training package.
+The awards also recognise NT Aboriginal and Torres Strait Islander students studying qualifications from the Aboriginal and Torres Strait Islander Primary Health Care training package.
 These students are our future workforce.

 - Dr John Hargrave Honour Roll

 To understand the roles of Aboriginal and Torres Strait Islander Health Workers and Practitioners, please read the fact sheet.